Revenues and Benefits Team

 - Details of the nominated asset, including a description of its proposed boundaries, the names of the current occupants, the names and current or last known addresses of all those holding a freehold or leasehold interest in the land

-- Reasons for nominating the asset – why it is of community value
+- Reasons for nominating the asset – why it is of community value?
+This should include full details of all the activities that occur there, including charity fundraising events and their frequency

 The description of the nominated asset should where possible include a plan to assist in identifying the boundaries of the asset.